 Melillo has served on the faculty of the Brooklyn College Graduate Program in Arts Management and on the boards of directors for the Association of Performing Arts Presenters and En Garde Arts.
 He was a panelist for the National Endowment of the Arts Dance Program and the New York State Council on the Arts, and served as Multidisciplinary Panel Chair of the Pew Fellowships in the Arts’ 2003 and 2007 Awards.
 Melillo is a lecturer at colleges and universities nationally and internationally.
 He currently serves as a member of the International Arts Advisory Committee for the Wexner Prize (Wexner Center for the Arts).
 Melillo earned a Bachelor of Arts degree in English and theater at Sacred Heart University in Fairfield, Connecticut and a Masters of Fine Arts in speech and drama at Catholic University of America in Washington, DC.
-He is currently celebrating his 27th year at BAM.
+He is currently in his 30th year at BAM.